keyvan-m-sadeghi/volume-buttons/README.md

 Here's how I see the problem:

 As the person responsible for managing a communication channel, you try to make everyone happy.
 You rely on facts and data points to prove your views.
-But the people disagree!
-Since text can obscure the emotions, when reading comments, sometimes you get the impression that: Hmmm, they think I'm shit at what I do.
+But people disagree, it's in our nature!
+Since text can obscure emotions, when reading comments, sometimes you get the impression that: Hmmm, they think I'm shit at what I do.
 On many occasions, the comments are justified!
 Your brain then tricks you into thinking:

 > I "am" shit 💩😓